Schizophrenia changes how a person thinks and behaves.

-Research using brain-scanning equipment shows changes in the speech area of the brain in people with schizophrenia when they hear voices.
+Research using brain-scanning equipment shows changes in the speech area in the brains of people with schizophrenia when they hear voices.
 These studies show the experience of hearing voices as a real one, as if the brain mistakes thoughts for real voices.

-The voices might describe activities taking place, discuss the hearer's thoughts and behaviour, give instructions or talk directly to the person.
+The voices might describe activities taking place, discuss the hearer's thoughts and behaviour, give instructions, or talk directly to the person.
 Voices may come from different places or one place in particular, such as the television.

-Some people develop a delusional idea to explain a hallucination they are having.
+Some people develop a delusional idea to explain a hallucination they're having.
 For example, if they have heard voices describing their actions, they may have a delusion that someone is monitoring their actions.

-They may believe people on TV or in newspaper articles are communicating messages to them alone, or that there are hidden messages in the colours of cars passing in the street.
+They may believe people on TV or in newspaper articles are communicating messages to them alone, or that there are hidden messages in the colours of cars passing on the street.

 Confused thoughts (thought disorder)

-People sometimes describe their thoughts as ‘misty’ or ‘hazy’ when this is happening to them.
+People sometimes describe their thoughts as "misty" or "hazy" when this is happening to them.
 Thoughts and speech may become jumbled or confused, making conversation difficult and hard for other people to understand.

 Changes in behaviour and thoughts

 People with schizophrenia may behave inappropriately or become extremely agitated and shout or swear for no reason.

-Some people describe their thoughts as being controlled by someone else, their thoughts are not their own, or that thoughts have been planted in their mind by someone else.
+Some people describe their thoughts as being controlled by someone else, that their thoughts aren't their own, or that thoughts have been planted in their mind by someone else.

 Negative symptoms of schizophrenia

 The negative symptoms of schizophrenia can often appear several years before somebody experiences their first acute schizophrenic episode.

 Symptoms during the prodromal period usually appear gradually and slowly get worse.

 It can be difficult to tell whether the symptoms are part of the development of schizophrenia or caused by something else.

 - losing interest and motivation in life and activities, including relationships and sex

-- lack of concentration, not wanting to leave the house and changes in sleeping patterns
+- lack of concentration, not wanting to leave the house, and changes in sleeping patterns